niplav/site/services.md

 My rates are as follows:

+* \$20/hr for work which I [was already planning to do myself](./todo.html), deem unusually important/good or just find very interesting (modeling the price after [Vasco Grilo](https://forum.effectivealtruism.org/users/vascoamaralgrilo): "I typically ask for 20 $/h, which is roughly equal to 2 times the global real GDP per capita.").
-* \$30/hr for work for which the final product will be mostly public, potentially with a discount if I was [already planning to do it myself](./todo.html).
+* \$35/hr for work for which the final product will be public.
 * \$50/hr otherwise.